VAT Regulations

 What is the EU Directive that mandates this?

-- Article 53: This article states that the place of supply for admission to cultural, artistic, sporting, scientific, educational, entertainment, or similar events, such as fairs and exhibitions, is where those events actually take place.
+- Article 53: The place of supply for admission to cultural, artistic, sporting, scientific, educational, entertainment, or similar events (including fairs and exhibitions) is where those events actually take place.

-- Article 54: This article extends the place of supply rules to other services relating to such events, such as the services of organizers.
+- Article 54: Extends the same rule to services relating to such events, such as organiser services.

 These articles ensure that VAT is charged in the country where the event is physically held, regardless of where the business customer is established.